bmemartin/state2slack/README.md

     # (Optional) The target ID of the message recipient.
     target_id:

-  # Custom Home Assistant entity state values, as lowercase.
-  # The following example uses 'work' but any word value is accepted.
-# work:
-#   webhook_url:
-#   message:
-#   target_id:

-# The configuration for Slack summary message issuance.
+# (Optional) The configuration for Slack summary message issuance.
 slack_summary:
   # The webhook URL for sending summary messages.
   webhook_url: